Northeast High School (Oakland Park, Florida): Awards

-In February 2007, Dr. Sandy Melillo, an English and TV Production teacher at Northeast, was named Broward County's 2008 Teacher of the Year and state finalist.
-In 2009, she moved to Pompano Beach High School, where she teaches now.
+In February 2007, Dr. Sandy Melillo, an English and TV production teacher at Northeast, was named Broward County's 2008 Teacher of the Year and state finalist.
+She moved to Pompano Beach High School in 2009 and retired in 2021 after 48 years of teaching high school.
+She is now an adjunct English professor at Broward College.

 In 2007, Northeast was awarded a GOLDEN SCHOOL AWARD from the State of Florida Commissioner of Education Jeanine Blomberg.
 This award was given in recognition of the leadership and support rendered to the school volunteer program.